Boen97/BackStore/notes/computer-network/Chapter-6-4-3-link-layer-switches.md

 : thereby filling the switch table with bogus entries and leaving no room for the MAC addresses of the legitimate hosts : This causes the switch to broadcast most frames, which can then be picked up by the sniffer

 ### Switches Versus Routers

+#### pros and cons of switches
+> 1. Traffic isolation
+> 2. Plug and Play

+1. plug-and-play

+2. have relatively high filtering and forwarding rates : switches have to process frames only up through layer 2, whereas routers have to process datagrams up through layer 3.

+3. a large switched network would require large ARP tables in the hosts and routers and would generate substantial ARP traffic and processing.

+4. switches are susceptible to broadcast storms
+   : if one host goes haywire and transmits an endless stream of Ethernet broadcast frames : the switches will forward all of these frames, causing the entire network to collapse.

+#### pros and cons of routers
+> 1. traffic isolation
+> 2. Optimal routing

+1. Because network addressing is often hierarchical, packets do not normally cycle through routers even when the network has redundant paths

+2. Thus, packets are not restricted to a spanning tree and can use the best path between source and destination

+3. routers is that they provide firewall protection against layer-2 broadcast storms

+4. the most significant drawback of routers
+   : they are not plug-and-play
+   : they and the hosts that connect to them need their IP addresses to be configured.

+5. routers often have a larger per-packet processing time than switches : they have to process up through the layer-3 fields

+#### When to use switches?

+> small networks consisting of a few hundred hosts have a few LAN segments.
+> Switches suffice for these small networks, as they localize traffic
+> and increase aggregate throughput **without requiring any configuration of IP addresses.**

+#### When to use routers?
+> larger networks consisting of thousands of hosts typically include routers within the network
+> The routers provide a more robust isolation of traffic, control broadcast storms, and use more “intelligent” routes among the hosts in the network.